 (Photo courtesy of David Kacynski)

-The road is closed to cars from March 15 until May 15, but remains very open to foot traffic for nature lovers who don't do this at the sight of a snake:
+Even though the road will be closed to vehicles, it will remain open to foot traffic for nature lovers who don't do this at the sight of a snake:

-Over the next two months, the creatures will be making a gradual migration from their winter hibernation spots to LaRue Swamp, their summer home on the other side of Snake Road.
+Over the next two months, the creatures will be making a gradual migration from their summer home at LaRue Swamp to their winter hibernation spots on the other side of Snake Road.

 The road is a popular spot for those interested in witnessing the migration due to the rich diversity of species that can be seen.
 Approximately 66 percent of the amphibian species and 59 percent of the reptile species that occur in Illinois can be found there.

-More than a dozen species of snakes will travel across the road, including some venemous ones, the copperhead and western cottonmouth among them.
+More than a dozen snake species will travel across the road, including some venemous ones, the copperhead and western cottonmouth among them.

 And for those keeping score at home, while Will County doesn't have a Snake Road, we do have some wonderful wild snakes.